Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 13 Cocker Spaniel Mixes (With Pictures)

-The Cocker Spaniel is known for its huge, sweet eyes and charming looks.
-As one of the world’s most popular breeds, they make great pets and are quite friendly with children and other dogs.
+The Cocker Spaniel is known for their sweet eyes and charming looks.
+As one of the world’s most popular breeds, they make great pets and are friendly with children and other dogs.
 Originally bred as a hunting dog in the 14th century, the Cocker Spaniel specialized in hunting birds and woodcocks.

 divider-paw